List of Barbie's friends and family: Model of the Moment

 A collector series of dolls designed by veteran Mattel designer Robert Best.
-The series featured three new characters including Daria, Marisa, and Nichelle (unrelated to the Shani character Nichelle).
+The series featured three new characters including Daria, Marisa, and Nichelle.
 The dolls were notable for featuring a new body sculpt known as Model Muse, which is a body designed to stay in one static pose as a display figurine.
 The series was discontinued after only 5 dolls, but the dolls live on as their face and body sculpts are used for other Barbie dolls ever since.
 The Model Muse body in particular has become the new standard body for collector dolls in the Barbie line.